 This program has been created and designed in close collaboration with Ohio State’s Spanish and Portuguese Department, and all CINECU courses have been pre-approved for Ohio State credit.
 The program is targeted towards –but not limited to– Spanish majors and minors who want to take their career to the next level and experience it all abroad without falling behind on their coursework.
 To participate in the CINECU for Ohio State in Seville program, students need to have completed at least through Spanish 3403 and meet the GPA requirements (2.7 cumulative and 3.0 in Spanish language coursework).

 The program is administered at the Centro Internacional de Estudios Culturales (CINECU), part of the Estudios Universitarios y Superiores de Andalucía (EUSA).
-CINECU is located a short distance from the historical center of Sevilla in the modern facilities of EUSA, which include a computer lab equipped with internet access, a library, study/lounge areas, and sports facilities.
+CINECU is located a short distance from the historical center of Sevilla in the modern facilities of EUSA, which include a computer lab equipped with internet access, a library, and study/lounge areas.
 The wonderful on-site staff will provide individual assistance in order to ease students into their studies and life in Sevilla while they build rapport with their professors.
 Additionally, students will benefit from having Irene Ramos Arbolí onsite, former Ohio State professor and graduate student familiar with Ohio State curriculum.

 For Buckeyes to truly live the whole Andalucian experience, students will spend their semester(s) with a Sevillian family.
 Host families are carefully selected by CINECU staff and they will take care of laundry, cleaning, and other rooming concerns, as well as providing 3 meals per day.

 Let the charms of Sevilla inspire you to learn the language, live the culture, discover the sights, and make unforgettable memories!